Postal Workers Say They Lack Supplies, Training To Protect Themselves From Virus

 The USPS says that according to the Surgeon General, the CDC and the World Health Organization, there's no evidence that COVID-19 is being spread through the mail.
 Still, Gill says, just to be safe, don't lick your envelopes.
 "You should use some other method for doing that to avoid contaminating with your saliva."

 Robert Meloni has been a letter carrier for 31 years.
-He loves his job and he's proud of it.
+He loves his job, and he's proud of it.
 He says he feels safe at work — and he says his community depends on workers like him to deliver medicine and supplies.
 But he's torn.

 "Yes, I want to have that pride," he says.
 "I want to go out and show the public, we're going to get through this.
 But are we doing a disservice by carrying this virus around to more people?"

-Meloni says his wife is cancer survivor and he doesn't want to bring the virus home to her.
+Meloni says that his wife is cancer survivor and that he doesn't want to bring the virus home to her.
 For now, the postmaster general is allowing more executives to work from home.
-But as for other workers — the mail must go through.
+But as for other workers — the mail must go out.